maxwolf621/AZ/az-104/Test/VNet.md

 :link: https://docs.microsoft.com/en-us/azure/virtual-network/ip-services/configure-public-ip-load-balancer

-A public IP associated with a load balancer serves as an Internet-facing frontend IP configuration.
+A public IP associated with a load balancer serves as an `Internet-facing` frontend IP configuration.
 - The frontend is used to access resources in the backend pool.
 (Internet -> Resource)
 - The frontend IP can be used for members of the backend pool to egress to the Internet.
-(Resource -> Internet)

 Remember that
-1. The SKU of a load balancer and the SKU of a public IP address SKU must match
+1. **The `SKU` of a load balancer and the `SKU` of a public IP address SKU must match**
-2. You can only create a standard public IP address with an assignment of static
+2. **You can only create a standard public IP address with an assignment of `static`**

 :question: **Q 4-3:**
 ![Alt text](image-113.png)

 You need to associate a public IP address to a public Azure load balancer with an SKU of standard.

-**ANS :**
+:a: :

 :o: TD3.